Dandresfsoto/crispy-forms-materialize/README.rst

 This is a `Django`_ application to add `django-crispy-forms`_ layout objects for `Materialize`_.

-This app does not embed a `Foundation`_ release, you will have to install it yourself.
+This app does not embed a `Materialize CSS`_ release, you will have to install `django-materialize-css` as a dependency.

 Links
 *****